yukiekajita/DataViz_HW1/README.md

-# VBA Homework - The VBA of Wall Street
+# Excel-VBA Project - The VBA of Wall Street
 * I created a script that looped through all the stocks for one year and output the following information.

   * The ticker symbol.